spree/spree/guides/content/developer/core/shipments.md

   end
 end```

-Unless overridden, the calculator’s `#available?` method returns true by default.
+Unless overridden, the calculator's `#available?` method returns true by default.
 It is therefore the zone of the destination address that filters out the shipping methods in most cases.
 However, in some circumstances it may be necessary to filter out additional shipping methods.

 Consider the case of the USPS First Class domestic shipping service, which is not offered if the weight of the package is greater than 13oz.
 Even though the USPS API does not return the option for First Class in this instance, First Class will appear as an option in the checkout view with an unfortunate value of 0, since it has been set as a Shipping Method.